Tired of applying and never hearing back? These resume tips will ensure your application makes it past the gatekeepers.

-As a career coach I often hear from job seekers who are frustrated by the lack of response from employers.
+As a career coach, I often hear from job seekers who are frustrated by the lack of response from employers.
 What many of them don’t realize, however, is that often times, the hiring manager never received their job application.

 Let me explain.
 Before your job application is passed along to the hiring manager, it first has to be reviewed by one, if not two, initial gatekeepers: an electronic screen known as an applicant tracking system (ATS), and a junior-level HR coordinator.

 In both of these cases, the gatekeeper has been instructed to scan the document for important pieces of information and terms related to the role at hand.
-If the resume meets this criteria, it will pass through the screen and make its way to the next reviewer, either an experienced recruiter or hiring manager who will have a better understanding of your work and capabilities.
+If the resume meets the criteria, it will pass through the screen and make its way to the next reviewer, either an experienced recruiter or hiring manager, who will have a better understanding of your work and capabilities.
 If your resume doesn’t make it past these initial gatekeepers, the hiring manager is never made aware of your application.

 Below are some resume tips to help your application avoid the resume black hole and make it through these initial reviews and to the top of the hiring manager’s pile.